 Notwithstanding section 12.1, the Tribe agrees to provide a non-smoking area in the Gaming Facility.
 If, after the effective date of this Compact, the Tribe significantly renovates or expands its existing Gaming Facility, the Tribe shall use the best available ventilation technology for the portion of the Gaming Facility to be renovated or expanded, and shall use the best available ventilation technology in the construction of a new Gaming Facility.
-The Tribe shall comply with all applicable federal laws with respect to the sale of tobacco products.
+The Tribe shall not permit the sale of tobacco products to anyone under the age of twenty-one (21) years in the Gaming Facility.